 - ML: Contracts and Negotiations

 - ML: Fundamentals of U.S. Legal Research

 - Other courses under development

 In addition to the foundation courses which are specifically designed for Master in Law students, four courses from Penn Law’s upper level JD curriculum will complete the Master in Law coursework.
 In these upper level courses, Master in Law students will sit along side and interact with Penn Law JD students, enabling the Master in Law students to enrich the JD classroom with their unique perspective and experience and to better understand how lawyers approach and analyze issues related to health law.

-Subject to approval, two classes from a student’s current coursework outside of the law school, deemed relevant to the student’s Master in Law studies and taken while enrolled in the Master in Law program, may be considered for credit toward the Master in Law degree.
+Subject to approval, for dual degree candidates, two classes from a student’s current coursework outside of the law school, deemed relevant to the student’s Master in Law studies and taken while enrolled in the Master in Law program, may be considered for credit toward the Master in Law degree.